Unlike most of the country, South Australia has enjoyed decriminalisation since 1987. We hung out with some growers to see what that means for them.

 "For every one lawyer that we lose, that's 240 Indigenous people that will miss out on representation."

 We talked to Michael Minardi about his big win, the first such decision in a jury trial in the state's history.

 I talked to sex workers and advocates about why an app is not the solution to their problems.

-Over the past decade, Myuran Sukumaran has painted countless portraits of those around him.
-With he and Andrew Chan's executions possibly days away, we asked some artists to return the favour.
+Over the past decade, Myuran Sukumaran painted countless portraits of those around him.
+We asked some artists to return the favour.